New England Revolution: Steve Nicol era (2002–2011)

 Liverpool great Steve Nicol was appointed as head coach on a full-time basis during the 2002 season.
 He had previously held the position of interim head coach during the 1999 and 2002 seasons.
 After taking over, Nicol guided the Revolution to a playoff berth for a league-record eight straight seasons, failing for the first time in 2010.
 The first six of those berths (from 2002 to 2007) resulted in an appearance in the conference final or better, including three consecutive MLS Cup finals from 2005 to 2007.
 From the 2008 season until 2013, the Revs failed to go further than the first round of the playoffs.
 Still, Nicol was respected as one of the best coaches in the league.

 Playoff success (2002–2007)

 In his first season in charge, Nicol guided the Revs to a first-place finish in the Eastern Conference.
-The team advanced through the playoffs to the MLS Cup final, where they lost to the Galaxy again, this time 1–0 on a golden goal by Carlos Ruiz.
-Held at Gillette Stadium, the Cup final was attended by 61,316 spectators, the largest figure for any MLS Cup until 2018.
+The team advanced through the playoffs to MLS Cup 2002, where they lost to the Galaxy again, this time 1–0 on a golden goal by Carlos Ruiz.
+Held at Gillette Stadium, the Cup final was attended by 61,316 spectators, the largest figure for any MLS Cup until MLS Cup 2018, and the largest for a Revolution match until 2024.